Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 sdbus-c++-xml2cpp database-bindings.xml --adaptor=database-server-glue.h --proxy=database-client-glue.h
 ```

-The adaptor header file contains classes that can be used to implement described interfaces (these classes represent object interfaces).
+The adaptor header file contains classes that can be used to implement interfaces described in the IDL (these classes represent object interfaces).
 The proxy header file contains classes that can be used to make calls to remote objects (these classes represent remote object interfaces).

 ### XML description of the Concatenator interface